guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 2. Human instructions that confirm to do the editing of related data, when human think ChatGPT's response is wrong.

-3. The policy model can also do these works: Transform the new human-inputed knowledge to the exact format that is same to the train-dataset.

 #### 2.2.3 Data Editing Module
+This module transforms the new human-inputed knowledge to the exact format that is same to the train-dataset.

-The editing/replacing/adding coded system for related old data that is fetched from train-dataset.
+It is an editing/replacing/adding coded system for related old data that is fetched from train-dataset.
 Human decides what to do with the new-inputed data: Editing the old data by new data, replacing the old data by new data, or merging the new data to the old data.
 Policy model interacts with this system, using the knowledge from human and call this system to correct the data in train-dataset.